Abortion in Tennessee: Judicial history

 Tennessee's heartbeat bill and the Texas-style abortion ban have been in court due to pro-abortion rights organizations suing the state of Tennessee.

+On September 12, 2023, three women filed a lawsuit against the state of Tennessee over the state's abortion ban, stating that they were denied abortions despite having dangerous pregnancy complications.
+On January 8, 2024, four additional women and two doctors joined the lawsuit.

+In October 2024, a Tennessee court blocked enforcement of the abortion ban in certain emergencies, ruling that the medical emergency exception in Tennessee's abortion ban was unclear and violated a pregnant individual's right to life under the Tennessee state constitution.
+The preliminary order said that abortion must be allowed if a pregnant patient's water breaks too early, the cervix dilates before the fetus is viable, or if a fetus has a fatal diagnosis that threatens the pregnant patient's health.
+It barred the state from disciplining doctors who performed abortions under those circumstances.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state declined by 47, going from 128 in 1982 to 33 in 1992.
 In 2014, there were seven abortion clinics in the state.
 In 2014, 96% of the counties in the state did not have an abortion clinic.
 That year, 63% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2017, there were four Planned Parenthood clinics, all of which offered abortion services, in a state with a population of 1,519,130 women aged 15–49.